Chris Collins (New York politician): Taxes

-2018 criminal charges
+Legal problems

 Background

 In August 2016, Collins became the largest shareholder in a company called Innate Immunotherapeutics.
 In May 2017, House ethics investigators "began probing Collins for his role in recruiting investors to buy stock in Innate Immunotherapeutics after several complaints were filed."
 Members of Congress are explicitly barred from trading stocks using insider information.
 In October 2017, the Office of Congressional Ethics (OCE) said they had "substantial reason" to believe that Collins had improperly used his public office to benefit Innate, and had forwarded nonpublic information to other investors.
 The OCE said Collins sent nonpublic information to investors about drug trials and that he visited the National Institutes of Health to discuss a drug's clinical trial, violating House ethics rules.
 The House Ethics Committee did appoint a subcommittee to continue investigating Collins' case, but deferred action at the request of DOJ.
 On August 8, 2018, the U.S. Securities and Exchange Commission filed a complaint in federal court on Collins and two other defendants for "illegal insider trading".